This article provides an overview of income protection cover for professional contractors and other small company owners.

-- Make sure the PHI company has a good record of meeting past claims, as payment delays can be very stressful.
-An experienced IT Contractor financial advisor will have personal experience of a number of companies and will be able to recommend a good selection.
+- Make sure the IP company has a good record of meeting past claims, as payment delays can be very stressful.
+An experienced contractor financial advisor will have personal experience with a number of companies and will be able to recommend a good selection.

-- Ensure that the policy will pay out if you cannot carry out your stated occupation (e.g. as a programmer), as less contractor friendly cover may insist that you can carry out a menial job despite being ill… even if you’re unable to work as a programmer.
-The cover should reflect the fact that you need cover as a skilled IT person.
+- Ensure that the policy will pay out if you cannot carry out your stated occupation (e.g. as a programmer), as less contractor-friendly cover may insist that you can carry out a menial job despite being ill… even if you’re unable to work as a programmer.
+The cover should reflect the fact that you need cover as a skilled professional person.

 - Make sure your IP policy covers you until your chosen retirement date (60 or 65 usually).
 You would expect a policy to cover you up to the date your pension starts to pay out.